 The final technical deliverables are:

-Updated BNPP PSA Level 2 in power mode report.
+Updated BNPP-1 PSA Level 2 in power mode report.
 This report or set of reports will document the assumptions of the analyses and the relevant results.
-It will be provided in paper and electronically;
+It will be provided in paper and electronically; (LPSA level 2 should include shut down modes)

 Electronic copies of all relevant Risk Spectrum models, important work files and output files of the analyses;